DonczewLab/ChEC-Seq_Analysis/README.md

 + If using a different spike-in (e.g. *D. melanogaster*), just update the relevant Bowtie2 index and references in `config.yml`.

 **Tool Versions and Modules**
-+ The `config.yml` file specifies all software and specific versions
++ The `config/config.yml` file specifies all software and specific versions
++ The `config/cluster_config.yml` file defines resource requirements for each Snakemake rule

 ---